Some folks like to know who they're buying from.

 Who are the main folks behind Rocky Road Outfitters?

-His regular hobbies includes such activities as 4wheeling (obviously), mountain biking, Rock climbing, SCUBA, on and off-road motorcycle riding, marathon and ultra-marathon running, on and off-road triathlon, snow & water skiing, golfing, sea-kayak, snowshoe, backpacking, jetski, being a dad.
+Regular hobbies includes such activities as 4wheeling (obviously), mountain biking, Rock climbing, SCUBA, on and off-road motorcycle riding, marathon and ultra-marathon running, on and off-road triathlon, Kitesurfing, snow & water skiing, golfing, sea-kayak, snowshoe, backpacking, SAILING, being a dad.

 If its fun and outside, he will do it.... or at least wants to if time ever presents itself.